It is not your fault.

 Economic Abuse: Is defined as making or attempting to make an individual financially dependent by maintaining total control over financial resources, withholding one's access to money, or forbidding one's attendance at school or employment.
-For additional information about gaining financial management skills please click here.
+This is a link to a resource for additional information about gaining financial management skills.

 Psychological Abuse: Elements of psychological abuse include - but are not limited to - causing fear by intimidation; threatening physical harm to self, partner, children, or partner's family or friends; spreading rumors and/or threatening to “out” partner’s gender identity or sexual orientation; destruction of pets and property; and forcing isolation from family, friends, or school and/or work.